KhronosGroup/Vulkan-Loader/docs/LoaderDriverInterface.md

 #### Interfacing With Legacy Drivers or Loaders

-If a loader sees that a driver does not export the `vk_icdNegotiateLoaderICDInterfaceVersion` function, then the loader assumes the corresponding driver only supports either interface version 0 or 1.
+If a loader sees that a driver does not export or expose the `vk_icdNegotiateLoaderICDInterfaceVersion` function, then the loader assumes the corresponding driver only supports either interface version 0 or 1.

-From the other side of the interface, if a driver sees a call to `vk_icdGetInstanceProcAddr` before a call to `vk_icdNegotiateLoaderICDInterfaceVersion`, then it knows that loader making the calls is a legacy loader supporting version 0 or 1.
+From the other side of the interface, if a driver sees a call to `vk_icdGetInstanceProcAddr` before a call to `vk_icdNegotiateLoaderICDInterfaceVersion`, then the loader is either a legacy loader with only support for interface version 0 or 1, or the loader is using interface version 7 or newer.

+If the first call to `vk_icdGetInstanceProcAddr` is to query for `vk_icdNegotiateLoaderICDInterfaceVersion`, then that means the loader is using interface version 7.
+This only occurs when the driver does not export `vk_icdNegotiateLoaderICDInterfaceVersion`.
+Drivers which export `vk_icdNegotiateLoaderICDInterfaceVersion` will have it called first.

+If the first call to `vk_icdGetInstanceProcAddr` is **not** querying for `vk_icdNegotiateLoaderICDInterfaceVersion`, then loader is a legacy loader only which supports version 0 or 1.
-If the loader calls `vk_icdGetInstanceProcAddr` first, it supports at least version 1.
+In this case, if the loader calls `vk_icdGetInstanceProcAddr` first, it supports at least interface version 1.
 Otherwise, the loader only supports version 0.

+#### Loader and Driver Interface Version 7 Requirements

+Version 7 relaxes the requirement that Loader and Driver Interface functions must be exported.
+Instead, it only requires that those functions be queryable through `vk_icdGetInstanceProcAddr`.
+The functions are:
+    `vk_icdNegotiateLoaderICDInterfaceVersion`
+    `vk_icdGetPhysicalDeviceProcAddr`
+    `vk_icdEnumerateAdapterPhysicalDevices` (Windows only)
+These functions are considered global for the purposes of retrieval, so the `VkInstance` parameter of `vk_icdGetInstanceProcAddr` will be **NULL**.
+While exporting these functions is no longer a requirement, drivers may still export them for compatibility with older loaders.
+The changes in this version allow drivers provided through the `VK_LUNARG_direct_driver_loading` extension to support the entire Loader and Driver Interface.

-#### Loader Version 6 Interface Requirements
+#### Loader and Driver Interface Version 6 Requirements

 Version 6 provides a mechanism to allow the loader to sort physical devices.
 The loader will only attempt to sort physical devices on a driver if version 6